davidecavaliere/-microgamma/README.md

 # Microgamma (µγ) [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lernajs.io/) [![Build Status](https://travis-ci.org/davidecavaliere/-microgamma.svg?branch=master)](https://travis-ci.org/davidecavaliere/-microgamma) [![codecov](https://codecov.io/gh/davidecavaliere/-microgamma/branch/master/graph/badge.svg)](https://codecov.io/gh/davidecavaliere/-microgamma) [![Gitter](https://badges.gitter.im/microgamma/community.svg)](https://gitter.im/microgamma/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Microgamma is a framework for api development in Typescript.
 It allows to create endpoints in the form of classes.
-Annotate them with `@Endpoint` and `@Lambda` with metadata that can be retrived at runtime to bind them to providers such as AWS Lambda, Express.js, Google Functions, Azure Function or potentially others.
+Annotate them with `@Endpoint` and `@Lambda` with metadata that can be retrived at runtime to bind them to providers such as AWS Lambda, Express.js, Google Functions, Azure Function and potentially any.

-> At the moment the only provider available is AWS with their Lambda service and Express.js see [use with express.js](#use-with-express.js)
+> At the moment the only providers available are AWS with their Lambda service and Express.js see [use with express.js](#use-with-express.js)
 > A [serverless](https://serverless.com/) plugin is provided.
 It uses the metadata within the classes to __create at runtime__ the serverless configuration.
 In other words the developer won't need to worry about adding/editing `serverless.yml` functions section.
 See [serverless-apigator](#serverless-apigator)

 ## How to use it
 ### Install